What is a CBN tincture?

 Which should I take, CBD or CBN?

 When it comes to choosing between CBD and CBN, the answer really comes down to your personal preferences.
 If you’re looking for a possible appetite stimulant or neuroprotective qualities, CBN might be the answer for you.
-We offer 1:1 CBD+CBN tinctures, so you can get the benefits of both at the same time.
+Also, if your sleep issues stem more from difficulty staying asleep rather than difficulty falling asleep, a CBD+CBN tincture could be a better option than a CBD-dominant or CBD-only product.

 Tinctures are the most common delivery method to take CBN and the one we recommend for daily use.